 The application converts text to speech.
 Using a gaming controller, such as a Logitech Cordless Rumplepad the telescope can be controlled wirelessly.
 This allows control of the telescope without actually having to view a laptop screen.

 Like the Autostar and EQTours all NexTours start with a synchronization star to use with the virtual controller's Sync feature.
 With an object selected, it's coordinates, object category and constellation are displayed when pressing the "INFO" button.

 All object coordinates in the NexTours are epoch J2000.0.

 Many telescopes can be controlled via EQMOD.
 It is a Windows PC application.
 A suitable cable is required to link your telescope to a computer.
 For example, this cable allows you to connect a SynScan controlled telescope.

 A feature of EQMOD is EQTours.
 The tourfiles can be opened when placed in the "EQMOD - EQTOUR" folder.
 Like the Autostar and NexTours every EQTour starts with a synchronization star.

 All object coordinates in the EQTours are epoch J2000.0.

 CSOG Tours are available for the abovementioned controllers and software.
 More may be added in the future for different types of controllers.
-Please contact me if you know of a controller or telescope control system that allows for use of tours or similar object list.
+Please contact me if you know of a controller or telescope control system that allows uploading of tours or object lists.
 Please do keep in mind that many, if not most CSOG tours contain objects that are not part of the standard database of many controllers and applications.
 A "user object" option must be present.